Comprehensive Review of the Lenovo ThinkPad X390 Fingerprint Sensor

 Multi-Factor Authentication

-The Lenovo ThinkPad X390 fingerprint sensor can be used in conjunction with other authentication methods for multi-factor authentication (MFA).
-MFA adds an extra layer of security by requiring multiple forms of verification before granting access.
-For example, users can combine fingerprint authentication with a PIN or smart card for added protection.
+The Lenovo ThinkPad X390 fingerprint sensor can be operated along with other authentication methods for multi-factor authentication (MFA).
+MFA increases security by demanding several types of verifications before allowing access.
+For instance, users can opt for combining the fingerprint method with a PIN or smart card for additional security.

 Customizable Settings